-The centre of Minchinhampton is a picture-postcard image of what people expect of a small Cotswold town, but with the added advantage of having a good selection of shops and places to eat.
-The town is centred on its High Street and old Market Square, the main features of which are the late 17th century Market House, supported on stone columns, the handsome Crown Hotel, and the Post Office.
+The centre of Minchinhampton is a picture-postcard image of what people expect of a small Cotswold town, with a selection of nice shops and places to eat.
+The town is centred on its High Street and old Market Square, the main feature of which is the late 17th century Market House, supported on stone columns.

 The interesting Holy Trinity Church dates from the 12th century and has a truncated spire looking over the Market Square.
 The church was given to Caen's Abbaye aux Dames by William the Conqueror and then in 1415 passed to Syon Abbey, in whose hands it remained until the Dissolution.

 Minchinhampton Common is a large area of open grassland with spectacular views over the Stroud and Nailsworth valleys.
 The area is owned by National Trust and is an important archaeological landscape, with prehistoric field systems, burial mounds and the remains of a defensive earthwork, known as The Bulwarks.
 In the summer the Commons are grazed by local commoners' cattle.
 The area covers 635 acres and is renowned for its colourful array of wild flowers and butterflies.

 For a small market town, Minchinhampton is fortunate to be blessed with a number of good places to eat and drink: